AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/review.md

 - **Additional Documents**: Allows the user to upload required documents, such as ID proof, address proof, and income proof.
 It also includes a declaration checkbox to confirm agreement with the terms.

 - **Review and Submit Form**: Features a Review Component summarizing all inputs from the previous tabs.
 Users can verify and edit their data before submitting the form.
-This tab also includes the **Submit** button to finalize the application.
+This tab also includes the **Submit** button to submit the application.

 The video below demonstrates how to configure the **Review** component so that it provides the user with the flexibility to edit information: